 Line capacity is a rather amorphous concept for conventional, mixed-traffic lines.
 The idea is clear enough, but such a line has no fixed value of line capacity.
 The value is heavily dependent on the traffic mix, different types of train, of different levels of performance, travelling at different and varying speeds.
 This can change several times every day, as the traffic-mix changes.
 Railwaymen over many generations have developed reliable but essentially rule-of-thumb methods for determining what traffic can be scheduled on the line.
-But the principles underlying Same Speed Railways ensure that line capacity is a property, with a specific, definite value, dependent only on the line speed.
+But the principles underlying Same Speed Railways ensure that line capacity is a property, with a specific, definite value, dependent only on the line speed (there are other influences, but these are second-order, compared with the line speed).

 While the line speed (and therefore the line capacity) of a Same Speed Railway has been stated above to be constant, strictly speaking, this is true only for individual sections.
-It is perfectly possible for adjacent Same Speed Railways v6.3 sections, (separated by some feature, typically a station at which at least some, possibly all, trains stop, but it could equally well be a junction, or even, in principle (though I can't think of an example), simply a point at which the line speed changes, for some reason or other,) to have different values of line speed.
+It is perfectly possible for adjacent sections, (separated by some feature, typically a station at which at least some, possibly all, trains stop, but it could equally well be a junction, or a permanent speed restriction, such as across the Forth Bridge,) to have different values of line speed.
 The important point is that line speed is fixed within a section, but the value may undergo a step-change between sections.
-The overall line capacity is that of the lowest capacity section, which, for High Speed Railways, will be that or those with the highest value of line speed.
+The overall line capacity is that of the lowest capacity section, which, for High and Medium Speed Railways, will be that or those with the highest value of line speed.

 A same speed, non-stop train accelerates, at a prescribed rate, from its originating station up to the line speed, then travels the entire journey at that speed, until it decelerates, at a prescribed rate, to a stop at its destination.
 This behaviour applies similarly for the sections between intermediate stations, for stopping trains.
 All trains take exactly the same time for a specific journey, and for all sections thereof.
 This mode of operation has the coincidental benefit of making it very easy to calculate journey times.
 Note that I say 'calculate' rather than 'estimate'.
 An estimate is a simplified calculation, which omits certain less important features - a quick and dirty calculation in fact.
 But these are precise and exact results for the Same Speed Railway model.
-They become estimates only when quoted for (usually) a High Speed line, whose realisation of that ideal is at best only approximate (but they are still very good estimates).
+They become estimates only when quoted for (usually) a High Speed line, whose realisation of that ideal is at best only approximate (but they are still very good estimates nonetheless).

 This article started life as a description and explanation of High Speed railways.
 It included Appendix A, which demonstrates the theoretical existence of a maximum line capacity.
 (At that time I didn't know how to calculate line capacities - that came much later - but the argument is still valid, so I leave it in.)
-Over time and article versions, the awareness gradually grew that there is a fundamentally different model of railway involved here, the Same Speed one, bearing little relation to conventional, mixed traffic railways.
+Over time and article versions, the awareness gradually grew that there is a fundamentally different model of railway involved here, a new paradigm in fact, (in the current jargon,) the Same Speed model.
+This bears little resemblance to conventional, mixed traffic railways.
 The introduction is now recast to start from the Same Speed model, and to derive everything from that.